Palmdale man convicted of torture-murder of girlfriend’s 8-year-old son

-LOS ANGELES – A Palmdale man was convicted of first-degree murder Wednesday for the torture-killing of his girlfriend’s 8-year-old son, whose agony- filled life shocked the community and led to criminal charges against social workers accused of ignoring his plight.
+LOS ANGELES – A Palmdale man was convicted Wednesday of the torture- killing of his girlfriend’s 8-year-old son, whose short life and agonizing death also led to a murder charge against his mother and criminal counts against social workers accused of ignoring his plight.

-Isauro Aguirre, 37, faces a possible death sentence for the killing of Gabriel Fernandez, who was routinely beaten, shot with a BB gun, fed cat feces and forced to sleep while gagged and bound inside a small cabinet.
-In addition to convicting Aguirre of murder, the seven-woman, five-man jury also found true a special circumstance allegation of murder involving the infliction of torture.
+Isauro Aguirre, 37, was convicted of first-degree murder and faces a possible death sentence for the killing of Gabriel Fernandez, who was routinely beaten, shot with a BB gun, forced to eat cat feces and sleep while gagged and bound inside a small cabinet.
+Along with convicting Aguirre of murder, the seven-woman, five-man jury found true a special circumstance allegation of murder involving the infliction of torture.

 The jury deliberated for about 5 1/2 hours over two days before reaching its verdict late Wednesday morning.

-The penalty phase of Aguirre’s trial, during which jurors will be asked whether Aguirre should be sentenced to death or life in prison without parole, will begin Nov.
-27.
+Superior Court Judge George G. Lomeli ordered jurors to return to the downtown Los Angeles courtroom Nov.
+27 for the start of the penalty phase of Aguirre’s trial, in which they will be asked to recommend whether Aguirre should be sentenced to death or life in prison without the possibility of parole.

 Gabriel’s mother, 34-year-old Pearl Sinthia Fernandez, is still awaiting trial for the boy’s May 2013 death.
 Prosecutors are also seeking the death penalty for her.

+Amanda Nevarez — who created the Facebook page Gabriel’s Justice that has been liked by nearly 80,000 people — said it was “quite emotional” to hear the jury’s verdict.

+“There are certain words we can use for this guy like murderer now, convicted murderer, so I think that makes a big improvement in what’s going on in this case,” she said.
+“It’s a hard feeling because it’s very emotional because it’s not quite a win because the win would have been Gabriel still alive. … We no longer have to worry about this particular person out on the streets doing this to another child.”

-Aguirre’s attorney, Michael Sklar, acknowledged during the trial that Aguirre killed the boy, but told jurors in his closing summation on Monday that the defendant “acted in a rage of anger followed by an explosion of violence” and not with the deliberation and premeditation required for a verdict of first- degree murder.
+One of Aguirre’s attorneys, Michael Sklar, acknowledged during the trial that Aguirre killed the boy, but told jurors Monday in his closing argument the defendant “acted in a rage of anger followed by an explosion of violence” and not with the deliberation and premeditation required for first-degree murder.
+He argued that jurors should convict his client of the lesser count of second-degree murder.

-Deputy District Attorney Jonathan Hatami called Aguirre an “evil” man who “liked torturing” the boy and did so systematically in the months leading up to the child’s death.
-Aguirre hated the boy because he thought he was gay, according to the prosecutor, who began his closing argument by displaying a photo of Gabriel’s battered body lying on an autopsy table — covered in injuries head to toe — as evidence of Aguirre’s intent to kill the boy.
+Hatami called Aguirre an “evil” man who “liked torturing” the boy and did so systematically in the months leading up to the child’s death.
+Aguirre hated Gabriel because he thought the boy was gay, according to the prosecutor, who began his closing argument by displaying a photo of Gabriel’s battered body lying on an autopsy table — covered in injuries head to toe — as evidence of Aguirre’s intent to kill the boy.

 “You can’t believe a person in our society would intentionally murder a child,” Hatami said, comparing the abuse to that suffered by a prisoner of war.

-Note: Editor’s note: An earlier version of this story was updated to include quotes from outside the court and more details.